datakind/data-recipes-ai/README.md

 Then configure the chat platform ...

 1. Got to  [chat app](http://localhost:3080/) and register a user on the login page
-2. Select "Plugins' endpoint at top, then in the plugin box go to store and activate
+2. Select "Plugins" endpoint at top, then in the plugin box go to store and activate
    - Humanitariuan Data Assistant
    - Humanitarian Data Recipes
    - Code Sherpa, when asked enter URL http://code-interpretor:3333

-3. Populate system prompts, see `./assistant/recipes_assistant/prompts`, build presets
+3. Import the presets ...
-2. Log in
+   - In the top row of the chat window, there is a small icon with two squares, click it
+   - Navigate to the preset files in './assistants/plugin_assistants'
+   - Import each file
+4. Next ingest data ...
-3. `docker exec -it haa-ingestion /bin/bash`
+   - `docker exec -it haa-ingestion /bin/bash`
-4. `python3 ingest.py`
+   - `python3 ingest.py`

-5. Select Assistants, choose HDeXpert SQL
+Note: If you reset your docker environment you will need to run the above steps again.

+The above will provide basic data recipes via the plugins architecture.
+If you want to also explore using Azure or Open AI assistants ...

+5. Review the settings in `.env` that start with 'ASSISTANTS'
+6. In directory `assistants/openai_assistants` run `create_update_assistant.py`, this will upload data files and create an assistant.
+See also prompts in sub-directory `templates`.
+7. Under the 'Assistants' dialogue in http://localhost:3080/, choose your new assistantL
-6. Under actions, create a new action and use the function definition from [here](http://localhost:4001/openapi.json).
+8. Under actions, create a new action and use the function definition from [here](http://localhost:4001/openapi.json).
 You'll need to remove the comments at the top and change the host to be 'url' in 'servers' to be "http://actions:8080"
-7. Save the action
+9. Save the action
-8. Update the agent
+10. Update the agent

->>>>>> GOT TO HAPI TO GET KEY

-Note: You can reset Libre chat by removing contents of `ui/recipes-chat/data-node/`.
-This is sometimes neccesary due to a bug in specifying actions.

 # To start the environment